Combination Sprinkler-Standpipe Systems: You Might Be Surprised

 - Wet standpipe system

-One must also understand that for the purpose of this discussion that while hose connections are found in combination systems, hose connections may not always be required to meet both the flow and pressure requirements of a class I or III standpipe system.
+For this discussion, one must also understand that while hose connections are found in combination systems, hose connections may not always be required to meet both the flow and pressure requirements of a class I or III standpipe system.
 It must also be noted that combination systems are not allowed in all occupancies.
-Combined riser designed systems are typically found in large or multiple floor structures below the local jurisdictions height limitations for high-rises.
+Combined-riser-designed systems are typically found in large or multiple floor-structures below the local jurisdiction’s height limitations for high-rises.

-The choice of a manual wet supplementing a combination standpipe system over automatic wet is used to reduce total system cost, by relying on the fire service to provide pump pressure.
+The choice of a manual wet set-up supplementing a combination standpipe system over an automatic wet is used to reduce total system cost by relying on the fire service to provide pump pressure.
 This allows a mid-rise building to be constructed without the need for a building fire pump.
-This often comes as a surprise to the fire service that often believes that all standpipe hose connections are created equal when it comes to pressure and flow requirements.
-There must be clear strategic plan for the use of combination systems and fire service tactical considerations must start with the buildings system design.
+This often comes as a surprise to the fire service, which often believes that all standpipe hose connections are created equal when it comes to pressure and flow requirements.
+There must be a clear strategic plan for the use of combination systems, and fire service tactical considerations must start with the building’s system design.